Indonesia: General Information

 Ahead of our Indonesia birdwatching tours we will email you a detailed daily itinerary (along with arrival instructions) and we will provide you with a printed version of this on your arrival in Indonesia.

-We will provide you with a bird list and list of other animals possible on the tour.
+We will provide you with a bird list and list of other animals possible on the tour (or a blank sheet to write in any interesting wildlife sightings).
 At Birding Ecotours we always use the latest International Ornithological Congress (IOC) taxonomy for birds and for all other wildlife recorded we follow the International Union for Conservation of Nature (IUCN) taxonomy, so all our itineraries and checklists follow these taxonomies.
 We will complete eBird checklists for all birdwatching time during the tour and these can be shared with all participants who use eBird, if desired.
 Please provide your eBird user details to us at the beginning of the tour so we are able to do this.

-Due to the complexities of bird taxonomy in the Indonesian region and naming of birds in the recommended Indonesia field guide, compared to the IOC taxonomy and Clements checklist (used in eBird), we will provide extensive and useful notes to accompany the bird list to help make the process of birding in the country easier.
+Due to the complexities of bird taxonomy in the Indonesian region and naming of birds in the recommended Indonesia field guide, compared to the IOC taxonomy and Clements checklist (used in eBird), we will provide extensive and useful notes to accompany the bird list to help make the process of birding in the country easier and hopefully make keeping track of any future splits/lumps easier.

 Every evening during the tour we will go through the daily bird and animal list, noting all the species recorded during the day.
 The list session is totally optional, we know that some of you are not fussed about the listing aspect of the trip, but others very much are.
 We will also go through the itinerary with you to let you know of any specifics to be aware of for the following day (such as information on what clothes and equipment will be needed, when we will be having breakfast, departure time from the hotel, and key target species we will be looking for, etc.).

-Following the tour, we will email you a PDF copy of an illustrated trip report.
-This will include a complete checklist of all wildlife recorded during the tour and if we are able to get any interesting bird, animal, or landscape photographs these will be included in the trip report and will also be added to our new Flickr page.
+Soon after the completion of the tour, we will email you a PDF copy of an illustrated trip report.
+This will include a complete checklist of all wildlife recorded during the tour and if we are able to get any interesting bird, animal, or landscape photographs these will be included in the trip report and will also be added to our new Flickr page (usually at a later date when time permits).

 PASSPORT, VISA, AND LOCAL LAWS

 We refer you to the official Indonesian immigration website here where you can find all the details you need and the latest information.
+Clicking “EN” at the top right of the page will convert the page to English.
+On the visa page here, clicking “Bahasa Inggris” at the top left of the page will also convert the page to English.
 Please also refer to your own government information for additional details.

-It is likely that you will have to show proof of onward travel on arrival in Indonesia.
+It is likely that you will have to show proof of onward travel on arrival in Indonesia (or before you are even allowed to board your flight).
 Most airlines will not actually let you board a plane to Indonesia without first seeing that you have a ticket to leave.
 Please make sure that you have all the necessary documents required and please contact us if you have any questions.
 Please talk to your local embassy, consulate, or immigration office as they will be aware of any recent changes that we may be unaware of.
 Indonesia has some very strict laws, and these can change often without much notice.
 Please read the full list of local laws as detailed on your government website.

 Please make sure that you bring a photocopy of your passport with you on the tour, this can be kept with other important documents like vaccine certificate, emergency contact details, and insurance documents.